Eschmeyer nexus

-Easchmeyer nexus is a species of marine ray-finned fish; it is the only species in the monotypic genus Eschmeyer and monogeneric family Eschmeyeridae.
+Eschmeyer nexus, the cofish, is a species of marine ray-finned fish; it is the only species in the monotypic genus Eschmeyer and monogeneric subfamily Eschmeyerinae.
 This fish is only known from the Pacific Ocean, near Fiji.

 Taxonomy

 Eschmeyer nexus was first formally described in 1983 by the American ichthyologists Stuart G. Poss and Victor G. Springer with the type locality given as Fiji.
 Poss and Springer placed their new species in the new monotypic genus Eschmeyer and in 2001 Sergey Anatolyevich Mandritsa classified that genus within the monogeneric family Eschmeyeridae, The 5th edition of Fishes of the World classifies the family within the suborder Scorpaenoidei which in turn is classified within the order Scorpaeniformes.
 Other authorities place the Scorpaenoidei within the Perciformes.
 A recent study placed the genus Eschmeyer into an expanded stonefish clade, the Synanceiidae, because all of these fish have a lachrymal sabre that can project a switch-blade-like mechanism out from underneath their eye.
+Eschmeyer's Catalog of Fishes presently recognizes this placement.

 The name of both the genus and family honours William N. Eschmeyer, an American ichthyologist at the California Academy of Sciences, or his work on the Scorpaenid fishes.
 The specific name nexus, is derived from nectere, Latin for 'tie' or 'connect', a reference to the suite of features suggesting this taxon has a close relationship with a number of groups within the Scorpaenoidei.
 Mandritsa suggested the English common name of cofish in recognition of Eschmeyer’s participation in the Catalog of Fishes.